 Touro University California (TUC), together with its branch campus, Touro University Nevada (TUN), is fully accredited by the WASC Senior College and University Commission (WSCUC).
 Individual programs at TUC are also accredited by their professional agencies.
+TUC, along with TUN, is currently undergoing a reaffirmation of accreditation; this process is to be concluded by April 2018.

 Here are a few Frequently Asked Questions to help better understand this important matter.